hariharansr2004/Java-Cheat-Sheet/README.md

 ## Constructor Chaining

-- Constructor chaining occurs when one constructor calls another constructor in the same class using this()
+- The process of calling one constructor from another constructor within the same class using this().
 - Rules for Constructor Chaining:
 > 1. this() must be the first statement in the constructor.
 > 2. Only one constructor call is allowed in each constructor.